acrenwelge/scala-todo/README.md

 # Scala - Todo App

 This is an implementation of a console-based todo application in Scala.
-To get started, make sure you have `scala` and `sbt` installed, then run `sbt run`.

 Features to use:
 * `login {username} {password}` - login with username and password
 * `logout`
 * `list {regex}` - list your todos, passing an optional regular expression